 A National Steering Committee was soon formed.
 Planning sessions were held in St. Paul, MN to develop the new organization and the next conference.
 At the end of two days, NASBITE (National Association of Small Business International Trade Educators) was born, six standing committees were formed, the mission statement developed, five major objectives were crafted, and an editor for the first newsletter was appointed.

 In 1992, NASBITE was awarded tax-exempt status as a 501(c)(3) organization.
-In 2000, NASBITE embarked on a new mission to develop a credential that would raise the level of practice in the field, provide professional development goals, and showcase competency.
+In 2000, NASBITE embarked on a new mission to develop a professional credential that would raise the level of practice in the field, provide professional development goals, and showcase competency.

 To reflect the expansion of partners worldwide, NASBITE became NASBITE International in 2006.
 The new name was adopted to better reflect the expanded population of global business professionals being served by NASBITE, beyond small business and educators.
-To date, nearly 1700 candidates have received the credential.
+To date, over 2,000 candidates have received the credential.

 NASBITE International marked the passing in July 2015 of one of its founding members, Barbara Moebius.
-With affection and respect she came to be known as Mother NASBITE in tribute to her determined and enthusiastic work to develop and lead the organization along with a core number of other founding members.
+With affection and respect, she came to be known as Mother NASBITE in tribute to her determined and enthusiastic work to develop and lead the organization along with a core number of other founding members.
 She was a visionary global trade educator who served NASBITE in many capacities including President and an Officer of the Board.
-Read more about here.
+Read more about Barb here.
 Contributions to the Barbara Moebius Memorial Scholarship fund will help fund a global trade student or academic professional to attend NASBITE International activities.
 All donations are tax deductible.
+DONATE NOW.